Clique number of tournaments: Classes of tournaments defined by forbidding a single tournament

 \begin{proposition} It is enough to prove Conjecture~\ref{conj:GS_tournaments} for tournaments that admit a tree as a backedge graph. \end{proposition}

-As mentioned before, heroes are by definition $\dic$-binding tournaments, and by Theorem \ref{thm:only_if_part_GS} they admit a backedge graph that is a forest.
+As explained in the previous subsection, if $H$ is a hero, then $\F(H)$ is $\dic$-bounded by a constant function, which implies by Theorem \ref{thm:only_if_part_GS} that they admit a backedge graph that is a forest.
 The following proposition proves that for heroes, this backedge graphs is a star forest. \begin{proposition} If $H$ is a hero, then $H$ admits a backedge graph that is a disjoint union of stars. \end{proposition} \begin{proof} We prove this using the inductive construction of heroes given by Theorem \ref{thm:heroes}.
 It is true for $TT_1$ so we need to maintain this property if $H=H_1\Ra H_2$ and if $H=\Delta(1,k,H_1)$.

-If $H=H_1\Ra H_2$, consider orderings $\prec_i$ of $H_i$ given by the induction, and simply construct the order on $V(H)$ in which all vertices of $H_1$ are placed before those of $H_2$ (respecting $\prec_1$ and $\prec_2$).
+If $H=H_1\Ra H_2$, consider orderings $\prec_i$ of $H_i$ given by the induction, and simply construct the ordering on $V(H)$ in which all vertices of $H_1$ are placed before those of $H_2$ (respecting $\prec_1$ and $\prec_2$).
 This adds no new back arc, so the back edge graph is the union of those of $H_1$ and $H_2$, so we have our result.

-If $H=\Delta(1,k,H_1)$, then consider the ordering $\prec$ of $H_i$ given by the induction, and construct the order on $V(H)$ obtained by placing the vertices of $TT_k$ first so that all arcs go forward, then the vertices of $H_1$ in the order $\prec$, and finally the vertex $x$ corresponding to the "1" in $\Delta(1,k,H_1)$.
+If $H=\Delta(1,k,H_1)$, then consider the ordering $\prec$ of $H_i$ given by the induction, and construct the ordering on $V(H)$ obtained by placing the vertices of $TT_k$ first so that all arcs go forward, then the vertices of $H_1$ in the ordering $\prec$, and finally the vertex $x$ corresponding to the "1" in $\Delta(1,k,H_1)$.
 The only new back arcs are the one from $x$ to the vertices of the $TT_k$, which produce a star, so we again get our desired result. \end{proof}

 Given a tournament $T$, the reverse $T_r$ of $T$ is the tournament obtained from $T$ by reversing the direction of every arc.
+Given an ordering $\prec$ of $T$, we define $\prec_r$ to be the ordering of $T$ obtained by reversing $\prec$.